meyerls/FruitNeRF/README.md

 # :loudspeaker: News

+* 01.01.2025: Started Refactoring of FruitNeRF (Move to nerstudio v1, clustering and multi class approach)
 * 24.09.2024: Thanks to [johnnynunez](https://github.com/johnnynunez) for employing [FruitNeRF on an NVIDIA Jetson](https://www.jetson-ai-lab.com/nerf.html)
 * 12.08.2024: Paper is available on [Arxiv](https://arxiv.org/abs/2408.06190).
 * 30.06.2024: Paper got accepted to IROS.